Ayaz Sadiq: Pakistan Muslim League (N)

 In 2015, Imran Khan alleged rigging in the constituency of Sadiq from where Sadiq won in 2013 election.
 Following which the Election Commission of Pakistan de-seated Sadiq and ordered re-polling in the constituency.
 In October 2015, Sadiq retained his National Assembly seat by defeating a PTI candidate in by-election and was re-elected to the National Assembly for the fourth time.
 In November 2015, Sadiq retained its position as the speaker of the National Assembly by getting re-elected for the second time and become the first person to have been elected as the Speaker of the National Assembly for the second time during the same government's tenure in Pakistan.

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-129 (Lahore-VII) in the 2018 Pakistani general election.
 On 15 August 2018, he was replaced by Asad Qaiser as speaker of the National Assembly.

 He is generally considered a soft-spoken and cool-headed politician in Pakistan.

 In 2020, he made claims relating to the 2019 India–Pakistan border skirmishes, in particular that foreign minister Qureshi was "trembling with fear" and insisted on releasing a pilot captured during the conflict, to avert an Indian invasion.
 This issue initiated a row, drawing sharp criticism from ISPR and the Pakistani government, terming his statements as "irresponsible" and demanding an apology.
 He addressed the controversy and added that his statement was misrepresented.
 Sadiq added that "Abhinandan had not come to Pakistan to distribute sweets; he had attacked Pakistan and it was a victory for Pakistan when his plane was shot down".

 Amid the April 2022 political crisis in Pakistan, when the speaker and the deputy speaker resigned, he was asked to hold voting on a no-confidence motion against the prime minister of Pakistan.

 Personal life

 Family

 Sadiq married Reema Ayaz in 1977, and has a daughter and two sons.

-Sadiq is a son-in-law of former Chief Justice of Lahore High Court and the First Ombudsman of Pakistan Sardar Muhammad Iqbal.
+Reema is the daughter of former Chief Justice of Lahore High Court and the First Ombudsman of Pakistan Sardar Muhammad Iqbal.

-Business and philanthropy
+Business

 Sadiq is a businessman by profession.
+Among his declared business interests is Sardar Chemical Industries Limited, a publicly listed company engaged in the manufacture of dyes and chemical products for the textile and leather industries.
+Established as a private company in 1989, the firm commenced production in 1993 and was converted into a public limited company upon its listing on the Pakistan Stock Exchange in 1994.
+The company produces acid, direct, and reactive dyes, as well as optical brighteners, supplying primarily the domestic textile sector while also exporting a limited portion of its output, mainly to Bangladesh.

+Philanthropy

-He along with members of his family runs a non-profit hospital Sardar Trust Eye Hospital in Lahore, the family having also founded the Sheikh Sardar Muhammad Girls High School in Lahore after partition encouraging women education; the school was later nationalised.
+He along with members of his family runs a non-profit hospital Sardar Trust Eye Hospital, established in Lahore in 1994.
+Previously, his grandfather had founded the Sheikh Sardar Muhammad Girls High School in Lahore after partition encouraging women education; the school was later nationalised.
 It was the first Muslim Girls School established in the locality.